 - e) Use of bottled water.
-Suppliers that propose to use or use bottled water as a condition for receiving a variance or an adjusted standard from the requirements of Section 611.301 or Section 611.311, or an adjusted standard from the requirements of Sections 611.351 through 611.354 must the requirements of either subsections (e)(1), (e)(2), (e)(3), and (e)(6) or (e)(4), (e)(5) and (e)(6): - 1) The supplier must develop a monitoring program for Board approval that provides reasonable assurances that the bottled water meets all MCLs of Sections 611.301 and 611.311 and submit a description of this program as part of its petition.
-The proposed program must describe how the supplier will comply with each requirement of this subsection.
+Suppliers that propose to use or use bottled water as a condition for receiving a variance or an adjusted standard from the requirements of Section 611.301 or Section 611.311, or an adjusted standard from the requirements of Sections 611.351 through 611.354 must meet the requirements of either subsections (e)(1), (e)(2), (e)(3), and (e)(6) or (e)(4), (e)(5) and (e)(6) below: - 1) The supplier must develop a monitoring program for Board approval that provides reasonable assurances that the bottled water meets all MCLs of Sections 611.301 and 611.311 and submit a description of this program as part of its petition.
+The proposed program must describe how the supplier will comply with each requirement of this subsection. - 2) The supplier must monitor representative samples of the bottled water for all contaminants regulated under Sections 611.301 and 611.311 during the first three-month period that it supplies the bottled water to the public, and annually thereafter. - 3) The supplier shall annually provide the results of the monitoring program to the Agency. - 4) The supplier must receive a certification from the bottled water company as to each of the following: - A) that the bottled water supplied has been taken from an approved source of bottled water, as such is defined in Section 611.101; - B) that the approved source of bottled water has conducted monitoring in accordance with 21 CFR 129.80(g)(1) through (3); - C) and that the bottled water does not exceed any MCLs or quality limits as set out in 21 CFR 103.35, 110, and 129. - 5) The supplier shall provide the certification required by subsection (e)(4) above to the Agency during the first quarter after it begins supplying bottled water and annually thereafter.

-- 2) The supplier must monitor representative samples of the bottled water for all contaminants regulated under Sections 611.301 and 611.311 during the first three-month period that it supplies the bottled water to the public, and annually thereafter. - 3) The supplier shall annually provide the results of the monitoring program to the Agency. - 4) The supplier must receive a certification from the bottled water company as to each of the following: - A) that the bottled water supplied has been taken from an "approved source" as defined in 21 CFR 129.3(a); - B) that the bottled water company has conducted monitoring in accordance with 21 CFR 129.80(g)(1) through (3); - C) and that the bottled water does not exceed any MCLs or guality limits as set out in 21 CFR 103.35, 110, and 129. - 5) The supplier shall provide the certification required by subsection (e)(4) to the Agency during the first quarter after it begins supplying bottled water and annually thereafter. - 6) The supplier shall assure the provision of sufficient quantities of bottled water to every person supplied by the supplier via door-to-door bottled water delivery.
+6) The supplier shall assure the provision of sufficient quantities of bottled water to every affected person supplied by the supplier via doorto-door bottled water delivery.